 Avoid listing contacts of:

-- Your former boss or supervisor is usually the best reference.
+- Your former boss or chief is usually the best reference.
 However, if you had a negative experience with them or don't trust their opinion of you, it is best to leave them off your list.

 - Friends and family members are also not good choices for reference.
 They may be able to speak highly of you, but they do not have an objective view of your professional skills and abilities.